wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 restrict
 ^^^^^^^^^^^^^^^

 This allows you to configure a pcre2 expression to restrict specific log lines, avoiding to generate alerts for those logs that do not match.
+Multiple expressions can be configured by repeating the restrict label.
+The log will be processed only if all expressions match.

 +--------------------+---------------------------------------------------------------+
 | **Default Value**  | n/a                                                           |